 Although Jasper National Park is known for its stunning landscapes, it has a long history of wildfires that have shaped its environment.

-You mightn’t realize it, but these fires play a vital role in renewing the park’s forests and maintaining ecological balance.
-Over the decades, natural and human-caused fires have swept through various areas, clearing old vegetation and allowing new growth to thrive.
+These fires play a vital role in renewing the park’s forests and maintaining ecological balance.
+Over the decades, natural and human-caused fires have swept through various areas.
+They clear old vegetation and allow new growth to thrive.

-You’ll find that fire-adapted species, like lodgepole pines, rely on these events to regenerate.
-Park managers now use controlled burns to mimic natural fire cycles, reducing the risk of larger, uncontrollable wildfires.
+Fire-adapted species, like lodgepole pines, rely on these events to regenerate.
+Park managers now use controlled burns to mimic natural fire cycles.
+This reduces the risk of larger, uncontrollable wildfires.

 Understanding this history helps you appreciate the park’s resilience and the careful balance between preservation and natural processes.